 How Can Businesses Secure Personal Information?

 While many of the employment-related requirements in the original version of the CCPA were suspended until January 1, 2021, the notice requirement and the private right of action in the event of a data breach are still in effect.
 Businesses should proactively and properly secure employee, applicant, and independent contractor-related personal information to mitigate the risk of liability.
 Notices that meets the requirements of the CCPA should be drafted and distributed at or before all points where personal information is collected from any employee, job applicant or independent contractor.
 Businesses should also understand, assess and begin to implement the necessary steps for full compliance with the CCPA as of January 1, 2021.

 The attorneys at Carmel & Naccasha have extensive experience advising employers on matters involving employee notice and privacy rights.

-Please contact us if you have any questions or need assistance in ensuring your business is protected.
-Thank you.
+Please contact Ryan C. Andrews if you have any questions or need assistance in ensuring your business is protected.